lzou13/baselineWavelet_python/README.md

 ## 1. Installation of R and baselineWavelet
 In windows, Make sure R is not installed on C disk.

-For R library of baselineWavelet and it installation, please see: https://github.com/zmzhang/baselineWavelet or use the file provided in this repository.
+For R library of baselineWavelet and its installation, please see: https://github.com/zmzhang/baselineWavelet or use the file provided in this repository.
 * Please use R in version 3.6.2
 ## 2. Install rpy2 in python